This post may contain affiliate links. This blog generates income via ads.

 Make ahead instructions

-- While the recipe calls for fresh thyme and rosemary, fresh oregano or tarragon would also be delicious in this recipe.
+While the recipe calls for fresh thyme and rosemary, fresh oregano or tarragon would also be delicious!

 Red Wine Venison Roast